magesh-technovator/awesome-ai-applications/README.md

 #### Online Security and Risk
 From the workforce, commerce to healthcare, everything is now online.
 While there're enormous benefits it comes with security risks of privacy/data breach.
 The use of AI to detect, prevent security risks is more essential now.
 * **Remote workforce cyber-security:** Most crucial elements of the business are now operated by remote workforce, recently twitter accounts of Bill Gates, Elon musk was hacked by targeted attacks on twitter employees.
 The use of AI models does not completely avoid risks but minimizes the chances
-* **Cloud Security:** Every business now relies on Cloud solutions either pubic or private to serve their customers, use of better AI models to fight against cyber-attacks not only protects their data, but it also protects customer trust and brand health
+* **Cloud Security:** Every business now relies on Cloud solutions either public or private to serve their customers, use of better AI models to fight against cyber-attacks not only protects their data, but it also protects customer trust and brand health
 * **Mobile security:** Everything now become portable like smartphones, laptop, tablets, securing these devices and the networks they're connected to is one of the most important things to protect end-users and customer trust.

 #### Productivity
-Productivity tools not just help individuals but also provides organizational benefits and help use resources effectively work, collaborate
+Productivity tools provide many organizational benefits.
+These tools help individuals to work and collaborate effectively.
 * **For Teams/Enterprises:** Analyze and work towards Key Performance Indicators, organizational goals
-* **Meeting Scheduling:** One of the irritating things to do is to communicate with multiple members to align the meeting schedule and block calendars, there are a bunch of startups of working on using AI to automate this process just by having a virtual assistant in an email cc and it takes care of the rest.
-Helpful for Sales teams, Recruiters, Internal teams, Consultants, and so on
+* **Meeting Scheduling:** Communicating with multiple members to align the meeting schedule and block calendars seems annoying and unproductive.
+There are a bunch of startups of working on using AI to automate this process just by having a virtual assistant in an email cc and it takes care of the rest.
+Tools like this are helpful for Sales teams, Recruiters, Internal teams, Consultants, and so on
-* **Presentation:** AI reduces the tedious process of executives from creating interactive dashboards to generating slides for a presentation
+* **Presentation:** AI reduces the tedious process of executives by facilitating them on tasks ranging from creating interactive dashboards to generating slides for a presentation
 * **Improve meetings:** Transcription and Meeting notes generation, text, and in-audio search, file-sharing are some examples of AI use cases that improve meetings.

 #### Sports